ypoluektovich/rwlock/README.md

 ### Static library

     $ mkdir lib && cd lib
-    $ cmake .. && make rwlock-static
+    $ cmake .. && make rwlock_static

 ## How to test

-Unit tests are written using CxxTest framework.
+* Unit tests are written using CxxTest framework.
 Make sure it's present on your system, or CMake will complain.

-Build as a shared library.
-Then run `make rwlock-tests`, then `make test`.
+* Build rwlock as a shared library.
+* Run `make rwlock-tests` to generate and build tests.
+* Run `make test` to actually run tests.